mohammadfarheen/-bigdata-kafka-java-apps/README.md

 java -cp target/kafkapart2-1.0-SNAPSHOT-jar-with-dependencies.jar com.mycompany.kafkapart2.Producer test

-In the producer Terminal you will be prompted to enter the text that want to be encrypted.
-After you are done with entering the text you can find the encrypted text on the consumer terminal
+You will be prompted  in the producer trerminal to enter the text that want to be encrypted.
+Once you are  done with  entering the text you can be able to  find the encrypted text on the consumer terminal